Gambian Food: 11 Traditional Dishes of The Gambia

 Located in West Africa, Gambia is famous for its wildlife and national parks.
 Incredibly popular as a safari destination, Gambia is home to hundreds of different species of animals and birds encouraging tens of thousands of tourists to visit its wildlife reserves each year.

 Common ingredients in Gambian cuisine are peanuts, lemon, chilli, fish and tomatoes.
-Many of Gambia’s most popular dishes included one or more of these elements.
 Rice is served as a side with most dishes.

 It is traditional in Gambia for meals to be social occasions.
 Many meals are served from a large bowl, with each person gathering around the food and eating directly from the part of the bowl that is in front of them, usually with their right hand.